• Skip to primary navigation

 by Lauren Novak

-You’ve heard of a pumpkin pie for Thanksgiving dessert, but what about a Pumpion pie?
-It combines two incredible flavors, pumpkin and apples, for a very nostalgic dessert.
-The recipe is actually 350 years old and this recipe comes from a cookbook from the 1670s.
+You’ve heard of a pumpkin pie for dessert, but what about a Pumpion pie?
+It combines two incredible flavors — pumpkin and apples — for a very nostalgic dessert.
+The recipe is actually 350 years old and comes from a cookbook of the 1670s.

 Max Miller combined his love of history and cooking in videos that share vintage recipes.
-For Thanksgiving, he decided to make a Pumpion pie and share the recipe with his followers.
+For Thanksgiving or any family get together, he decided to make a Pumpion pie and share the recipe with his followers.
 The original recipe is quite odd so Max decided to translate it into a modern recipe that anyone can make.

 Learn the recipe for Pumpion pie